dalgard/meteor-viewmodel/README.md

     // Computed property
     regex: function () {
-      // Get value of prop reactively
-      var value = this.myValue();
+      // Get the value of myValue reactively var value = this.myValue();

       return new RexExp(value);